-Do you own more than one car?
-If you do, you may be able to get a multi-car discount from your insurance company.
+Do you own more than one vehicle?
+If you do, you may be able to get a multi-car discount from your insurance provider.
 Insurers offer several types of discounts that you can take advantage of.
 You may be eligible for plenty of ones that you didn’t even know about.

-One common way to save money is by getting the “multi-car” or “multi-vehicle” discount.
+One common way to lower premium costs is to combine all family vehicles into a single policy.
 This means insuring more than one car on the same policy.
 Typically, all of your vehicles will need to be at the same household to be eligible for the discount.

 The multi-car discount is similar to bundling insurance policies under one carrier for a discount.
-There are plenty of benefits to insuring all of your cars under the same policy.
-It can potentially save you money and stress when you’re trying to insure your cars.
+There are plenty of benefits to combining all of your assets under the same policy.
+It can potentially save you money and stress when you’re trying to insure your vehicles.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.